-The two types of isomers are the structural and the optical.
+The two types of isomers are structural and optical.
 Structural isomers have different arrangements of atoms or small clusters of atoms, called functional groups.
-These isomers result from differences in the way the molecules branch and how the functional groups are arranged.
-Optical isomers, or stereoisomers, are structurally identical but differ in how the atoms and functional groups are geometrically positioned in space.
+These isomers result from differences in branches of molecules branch arrangement of functional groups.
+Optical isomers, or stereoisomers, are structurally identical but the geometrical positions of their atoms and functional groups are different.
 Examples of optical isomers include mirror images and molecules that twist in opposite directions.

 Meet the Alkanes

-Alkanes are chains of carbon (C) and hydrogen (H) atoms, arranged so that for every n carbon atoms there are 2n + 2 hydrogens.
+Alkanes are chains of carbon (C) and hydrogen (H) atoms.
+For every n carbon atoms there are (2n + 2) hydrogen atoms.
 Alkanes originate principally from natural gas and crude oil.
-The carbon in alkanes forms chains in which each carbon binds to four other atoms through either C-C or C-H bonds.
-Straight, or acyclic alkanes, don't form ring structures.
-The simplest alkane is methane, CH4.
+The carbon in alkanes forms chains that bind carbon to four other atoms through either C-C or C-H bonds.
+Straight (acyclic) alkanes don't form ring structures.
+The simplest alkane is methane (CH4).
 Alkanes with four or more carbon atoms can form structural isomers, and those with seven or more carbons can also form optical isomers.
 Some isomers are "sterically unfavorable," meaning that they are unlikely to form because they require extra energy to remain stable.

 Robert Paton and Jonathan Goodman at the University of Cambridge offer a free application, called IsoCount, that computes the number of structural and optical isomers for any acyclic alkane.
 You simply enter the number of carbons in the alkane and the program figures the structural and optical isomer count, noting how many are sterically unfavorable.
 The program uses an algorithm that iteratively examines a portion of the alkane to derive the number of isomers.
 For example, if you enter seven, the program reports that the C7H16 alkane has nine structural isomers and two optical ones.